lelar92/kickstarter-analysis/README.md

   - The data shows that campaigns with goals under $5000 had the highest rate of success.

 - What are some limitations of this dataset?
-  - Honestly, I'm not sure how to answer this question.
+  - Honestly, I'm not sure how to answer this question, but it might be beneficial to limit data to a specific geographic location versus worldwide.

 - What are some other possible tables and/or graphs that we could create?
-  - A box and whiskers plot would help to show the distribution of goals and total amounts pledged for plays in the US.
+  - A box and whiskers plot would help to show the distribution of goals and total amounts pledged for plays.
 This would expose any outliers which may skew the data.